-Tire specifications are detailed by the numbers and letters found on the sidewall of tires.
+Tire size specifications are outlined by the numbers and letters found on the sidewall of tires.

 It is important that we understand tire geometry and be informed of the parameters that govern their performance.
 Tire sizes are defined by specifications such as the type, width, aspect ratio, speed rating, tire construction type, and service description.